TurakhiaLab/ROADIES/README.md

 ### Configure other parameters

 Configure other parameters in `config.yaml` file based on your use-case requirements.
-The detailed information of all parameters are mentioned [here](https://turakhialab.github.io/ROADIES/usage).
+The detailed information of all parameters are mentioned in the `Usage` section [here](https://turakhialab.github.io/ROADIES/).

 ### Run the pipeline

 After modifying the configurations, run the following command to execute ROADIES pipeline with 16 cores:

 ```
-python run_roadies.py --cores 32
+python run_roadies.py --cores 16
 ```

 After the completion of the execution, the output species tree in Newick format will be saved as `roadies.nwk` in a separate `output_files` folder.